Once upon a time, states where weed is legal were a rarity – an exception to the rule of federal prohibition.

 In 2019, state lawmakers passed legislation allowing recreational dispensaries and other hospitality venues to apply for a new business license permitting on-site consumption of weed products purchased from the retailer or another location.

 Connecticut legalized recreational weed through the legislature and the measure took effect on July 1, 2021.

-Adults 21 and older can now legally possess up to one and a half ounces of marijuana flower, or its equivalent in concentrates, in public and up to five ounces at home, while home cultivation of up to six plants – at a maximum of 12 per household – is permitted but only starting from July 1, 2023.
+Adults 21 and older can legally possess up to one and a half ounces of marijuana flower, or its equivalent in concentrates, in public and up to five ounces at home, while home cultivation of up to six plants – at a maximum of 12 per household – is also permitted.

-Medical marijuana patients, however, can grow their own plants from the fall of 2021.
-The new law also provides for commercial cultivation and retail sales of cannabis, which are anticipated to launch early next year, though local jurisdictions can decide to opt out of allowing this.
+The law also provides for commercial cultivation and retail sales of cannabis, though local jurisdictions can decide to opt out of allowing this.

 District of Columbia

 69 percent of DC voters approved Initiative 71 in 2014 to remove criminal and civil penalties for possession of up to two ounces of weed and cultivation of up to six plants at home.

 The measure does not provide for legal commercial production or sales of recreational marijuana as such a move would require approval from the US Congress.
 Adults 21 and older can, however, gift one another small quantities of cannabis without fear of reprisals.

 Illinois’ marijuana legalization law, passed with Gov. J.B.
 Pritzker’s signature in June 2019, took effect on January 1, 2020 with legal sales launching that day.

 Illinois residents 21 and older can legally purchase and possess up to 30 grams of marijuana flower and five grams of concentrates, while out-of-state visitors are permitted to possess half these amounts.